LukeShu/leaguer/docs/DesignDocument.md

 Login: Page with form entries for username, password.
 If user clicks “new user” more forms entries will appear.
 One for repeating the password, and one for email.
 This POST to the Login controller.

+newTorunament: A form that interacts with users who are either hosts or becoming hosts.
+This interacts with tournament controller.

-Tournament: A tree-like display of pairs of matches, where each match consists of a pair of teams.
+Tournament: A tree-like display of matches, where each match consists of a pair of teams.
 All users can click on a match to go to that match’s page.
-Host can see a gear on top left corner that represents tournament settings.
-This will open up more options for the host to change.
-This will POST to the tournament controller.
+Host can see a gear on top left corner that represents tournament settings, it will GET the edit Tournament view.
+There will be an end button that will redirect to back to the homepage after posting to the tournament controller.
+The tournament will POST to the tournament controller.

+editTorunament: This view is a list of settings.
+Some are form entries, and some are checkboxes.
+More settings will be added later in develpment.
+This view interacts with the tournament controller.

 Match: A display of both teams.
 Each team's players are clickable which causes a GET for the player's profile HTML.
 A link above both teams will GET the tournament the match belongs to.
 This will POST its actions to the Match controller.